moby/moby/docs/sources/reference/api/docker_remote_api_v1.16.md

 ## 3.2 Hijacking

 In this version of the API, /attach, uses hijacking to transport stdin, stdout and stderr on the same socket.

+To hint potential proxies about connection hijacking, Docker client sends connection upgrade headers similarly to websocket.

+    Upgrade: tcp
+    Connection: Upgrade

+When Docker daemon detects the `Upgrade` header, it will switch its status code from **200 OK** to **101 UPGRADED** and resend the same headers.

 This might change in the future.

 ## 3.3 CORS Requests